Common name: Coining common names

 In scientific binomial nomenclature, names commonly are derived from classical or modern Latin or Greek or Latinised forms of vernacular words or coinages; such names generally are difficult for laymen to learn, remember, and pronounce and so, in such books as field guides, biologists commonly publish lists of coined common names.
-Many examples of such common names simply are attempts to translate the Latinised name into English or some other vernacular.
+Many examples of such common names simply are attempts to translate the scientific name into English or some other vernacular.
 Such translation may be confusing in itself, or confusingly inaccurate, for example, gratiosus does not mean "gracile" and gracilis does not mean "graceful".